bebhuvan/onethingwelearned/content/posts/and-so-we-go.md

 +++
-title = "So Goes The Nation: Dispatches from 2025" date = 2025-01-23
+title = "And so we go: Notes on Immigration, farms, and health" date = 2025-01-23

 [taxonomies]